 Global MS Employment Report

-The Multiple Sclerosis International Federation has released a new report on MS and employment today.
+The MS International Federation has released a new report on MS and employment today.

 The report is based on data from a global survey of over 12,200 people affected by MS in 92 countries.
 Lots of people from the World MS Day community took part in the survey – so thank you!